Beyond Fixed Topologies: Unregistered Training and Comprehensive Evaluation Metrics for 3D Talking Heads: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the \href{https://geogen3dhuman.univ-lille.fr}{CNRS International Research Project project GeoGen3DHuman}.
+This work is supported by the \href{https://geogen3dhuman.univ-lille.fr}{CNRS Int.
+Research Project GeoGen3DHuman}.
 This work was also partially supported by ``Partenariato FAIR (Future Artificial Intelligence Research) - PE00000013, CUP J33C22002830006" funded by NextGenerationEU through the italian MUR within NRRP, project DL-MIG.
 This work was also partially funded by the ministerial decree n.352 of the 9th April 2022 NextGenerationEU through the italian MUR within NRRP.
-This work was also partially supported by ANR project 4D SHAPE ANR-24-CE23-5907-01, ANR-24-CE23-5907-03.
-This work was also partially supported by Fédération de Recherche Mathématique des Hauts-de-France (FMHF, FR2037 du CNRS).
+This work was also partially supported by the project 4DSHAPE ANR-24-CE23-5907 of the French National Research Agency (ANR), and by Fédération de Recherche Mathématique des Hauts-de-France (FMHF, FR2037 du CNRS).
+This work was also partially supported by the AI4Debunk project (HORIZON-CL4-2023-HUMAN-01-CNECT grant n.101135757).